 - Economical.
 Wrapped profiles are a fraction of the cost of solid wood or thick veneers.

-Near-Perfect Replica for Wainscoting Wood
+Near-Perfect Replica for Trim & Cabinets

-The first thing to understand is that wrapped profiles are remarkably convincing facsimiles of specific species of fine hardwoods.
+The first thing to understand is that wrapped profiles are remarkable facsimiles of specific species of fine hardwoods.
 I’m a cabinetmaker by trade, and even though I know wood intimately from years of working with it, I can’t identify wrapped profiles from real wood without getting closer than about a foot away.
 Even then it’s not that easy.
 Wrapping materials are based on detailed photographs of actual wood, and they chose some very impressive lumber to put in front of the camera as they developed these products.
 What’s most striking to me is that the wood-look layer can be applied to non-flat surfaces.
 That’s where the term “wrapped profiles” comes from.

-Exceptionally Tough Wainscoting Results
+Exceptionally Tough Results

 The second thing I like about wrapped profiles is that they’re remarkably tough – much tougher than even the hardest hardwoods.
 Based on the same technology used to create wood-look laminate flooring and luxury vinyl flooring, it’s virtually impossible to scratch profile-wrapped trim and cabinet doors, even if you try.
 The wrapped profile surfaces I’ve tested can’t be marked even if you go at them vigorously with a car key.
 The durability is pretty impressive.
 The two samples below show the difference between real wood finished in the usual way (bottom), and the kind of woodgrain coating that wrapped profiles have (above).
 Both pieces had a running 6″ random orbit sander pressed against the surface for one minute while spinning a fresh 80-grit disk.
 The difference in wear is amazing.

-Enormously Economical Wainscoting Results
+Economical Results

 And finally, besides costing less than half the price of nearly-identical hardwoods, profile-wrapped trim takes considerable pressure off over-harvested forests around the globe.
 As much as I like real walnut, cherry, teak and merbau features in my home, in many cases I like the forests where these trees grow better.
 Wrapped features won’t eliminate real wood from the market, but they do help more people to enjoy the look of real wood than international forests can support directly.